Sceptre/sceptre-sam-handler/README.md

 arguments) and performs CloudFormation stack create/update with them.

-When you use Sceptre with this handler, the SAM handler performs steps 1-2 above to create a template that Sceptre can use, **but it does not use sam to deploy it!**.
+When you use Sceptre with this handler, the SAM handler performs steps 1-2 above to create a template that Sceptre can use, **but it does not use SAM to deploy it!**.
 Instead, Sceptre can use that template produced in step 2 above (via `sam package`) to perform all it's usual commands with all it's usual magic!